 The Site Today…

-The junction was removed when the line to Consett was removed in 1985 and the ‘slow lines’ to Tyne Yard were removed later.
+The junction was removed when the line to Consett was completely lifted in 1985 and the ‘slow lines’ to Tyne Yard were removed later.
 The following two photographs show the, now unrecognisable, site of the junction in 2014, today you would never know the junction had ever existed…

 The bridge that carried the Washington line has been replaced by a footbridge.
-In the photo below, the line to South Pelaw originally curved away from the main line towards the building in the centre of the photograph.
+In the photo to the left, the line to South Pelaw Junction originally curved away from the main line towards the building in the centre of the photograph.